 - Turn off power to the subpanel

-- If you are only using the Omnimeter Pulse v.4 as a pulse counter it need to be connected to at least a 120 volt AC or in foreign countries a 230 volt system.
+- If you are only using the Omnimeter Pulse v.4 or the Omnimeter HV v.5 as a pulse counter it need to be connected to at least a 120 volt AC or in foreign countries a 230 volt system.
 Connect the 120 volt hot wire to port 7 on the Omnimeter Pulse v.4 and connect the neutral to port 10 on the Omnimeter Pulse v.4.
 If you using the Omnimeter Pulse v.4 as a pulse counter and an electrical meter then you will want to connect it using voltage reference wires and CTs, by following one of the options here for your particular electrical system.

 For Pulse Input 1, connect the pulse output wire from a water meter or gas meter to port 13 on the Omnimeter Pulse v.4 and the ground wire to port 14 on the Omnimeter Pulse v.4